FrodeHus/BeyondTrustConnector/README.md

 These custom tables provide valuable insights by enabling advanced querying and analytics within Azure Sentinel, helping to detect anomalies and potential security threats based on the data collected from BeyondTrust.

+### ASIM Parsers

+The following ASIM parsers are deployed:

+- **vimAuthenticationBeyondTrust**: Follows the `Authentication` schema to integrate with the `imAuthentication` unified parser to provide authentication events.
+- **vimAuditBeyondTrust**: Follows the `AuditEvent` schema to integrate with the `imAuditEvent` unified parser to provide audit events.

 ## What It Provides

 - Automated data collection from BeyondTrust API